What is Open in Washington DC?

 Is the Ford’s Theater Open?

 Yes.
-The Ford’s Theater reopened on May 12.
+The Ford’s Theater is open.
 Free online tickets to the Ford’s Theater are suggested.
 Otherwise, go in person to pickup same-day tickets.
-Website currently says vaccine or negative Covid test required for entry as well as masks.
-However, this may be just a failure to update the website.

 Is the Bureau of Engraving and Printing Open?